anon-blue/anon.blue/README.txt

 ack.
 These are winter boots.
 Wait!
 Don't kill him!
 You know I'm allergic to t hem!This thing could kill me!
 Why does his life haveless value than yours?
 Why does his life have any less valuethan mine?
 Is that your statement?
 I'm just s aying all life has value.
-Youdon't know what he's ca         feeling.
+Youdon't know what he's cabable of feeling.
 My brochu re!
 There you go, little guy.
 I'm not scared of him.It's an allergic thing.
 P ut that on your resume brochure.
 My whole face could puff up.
 Make it one of y our special skills.
 Knocking someone outis also a special skill.
 Right.
 Bye, V